The framework and policies which govern how we operate

 Dexus prides itself in ensuring the highest standard of corporate governance and is focused on fostering a culture of ethical conduct and best practice.

-Dexus Funds Management Limited (DXFM) is the Responsible Entity of each of the four trusts that comprise Dexus and is also responsible for management of the group's third party capital partner investments.
-To maintain best practice corporate governance across its funds and mandates, the Board has established a corporate governance framework to apply to these funds, capital partner investments.
+Dexus Funds Management Limited (DXFM) is the Responsible Entity of each of the two trusts that comprise Dexus and is also responsible for management of the group's third party capital partner investments.
+To maintain best practice corporate governance across its funds and mandates, the Board has established a corporate governance framework to apply to these funds and third party capital partner investments.
 Each year we review our policies and practices in accordance with best practice and the latest edition of the ASX Corporate Governance Council’s principles and recommendations.

 Corporate Governance Statement

-It includes a reconciliation of the ASX Corporate Governance Principles & Recommendations - Third Edition (ASX Principles) against Dexus’s governance framework which discloses how Dexus met each of the ASX Principles during the financial year ended 30 June 2019 (reporting period).
+It includes a reconciliation of the ASX Corporate Governance Principles & Recommendations - Fourth Edition (ASX Principles) against Dexus’s governance framework which discloses how Dexus met each of the ASX Principles during the financial year ended 30 June 2023 (reporting period).

 Corporate Governance Statement